top of page

 For lodging in a renovated barn, a local historian and an experimental filmmaker supervise an intellectually disabled man, who disappears before an oncoming storm.

-Under the silo two bodies remained, as still as statuary, one beside a galvanized trough, the other toppled some feet farther, facedown in the bluegrass.
-To a side, a pair of charred fenceposts crossed in a ring of ashes and strung a slow line of smoke out toward the signboards--mainsails and topgallants placarding gas and food and lodging--beneath which the endless semis charged, one upon one upon another.
+As Sunday broke, two bodies remained under the silo, as still as statuary, one beside a galvanized trough, the other toppled a few feet farther, facedown in the bluegrass.
+A pair of charred fenceposts were crossed in a ring of ashes near them, from which a slow line of smoke was crawling toward the signboards a half mile out--mainsails and topgallants placarding gas and food and lodging--and beneath which the endless semis charged, one upon one upon another.

 Chad Willenborg